PaigeSpiller/Pewlett_Hackard_Analysis/README.md

 # Pewlett_Hackard_Analysis

 # Overview:
-#### The purpose of this analysis is to identify the number of PH employees retiring and to identify which PH employees are eligible to participate in a mentorship program
+#### The purpose of this analysis is to identify the number of PH employees retiring and to identify which PH employees are eligible to participate in a mentorship program.
 # Results:
-#### Provide a bulleted list with four major points from the two analysis deliverables.
-Use images as support where needed.
+#### The following figure shows the number of employees that will be retiring:
 ![Retiring_employees_count.PNG](Data/Retiring_employees_count.PNG)

+####The following figure shows the number of retiring employees that are eligible for a mentorship program:
 ![Mentorship_eligible_count.PNG](Data/Mentorship_eligible_count.PNG)
+#### Employees who are eligible for the mentorship program are those whose birth dates fall between January 1, 1965 and December 31, 1965.
 # Summary:
-#### -Provide high-level responses to the following questions, then provide two additional queries or tables that may provide more insight into the upcoming "silver tsunami."
-#### -How many roles will need to be filled as the "silver tsunami" begins to make an impact?
+#### -Per review of employee data provided by Pewlett Hackard, a total of 90,398 employees will be retiring, creating vacant posistions that need to be filled.
-#### -Are there enough qualified, retirement-ready employees in the departments to mentor the next generation of Pewlett Hackard employees?
+#### -Are there enough qualified, retirement-ready employees in the departments to mentor the next generation of Pewlett Hackard employees? - no for the managers job description
-#### There is a bulleted list with four major points from the two analysis deliverables.
-(6 pt)
-#### The summary addresses the two questions and contains two additional queries or tables that may provide more insight.
-(5 pt)
+#### Per review of employee data provided by Pewlett Hackard, a total of 1,549 employees are eligible for a mentorship program as shown in the image below: